Updated March 18, 2026

 Info

-Eisbach wave, southern entrance of the English Garden.
+Eisbach wave at the southern entrance of the English Garden, near Prinzregentenstraße.

 How to avoid

-Only surf if you're experienced — the Eisbach wave is powerful and concrete-lined.
-Watch from the bridge first.
+Only surf if you're genuinely experienced — the Eisbach wave is concrete-lined and dangerous.
+Watch from the bridge first to assess conditions.
 Swim in the Isar at designated spots only.

 Behavior